-Although the themes will appeal most readily to readers from the Caribbean and the diaspora at large, the themes are such that their universality will appeal to a wider audience.
-Most will have a satirical element; most will be challenging reads.
-They are meant to provoke discussion, lively debate and scholarly dissection around the dinner table, on trains and buses, in classrooms, and on Dried Ink’s website.
+Although the themes will appeal most readily to readers from the Caribbean and the diaspora at large, the themes are such that their universality will appeal to a much wider audience.
+They are meant to provoke heartfelt tête-à-têtes and lively debate in the breakfast nook, around the dinner table, on trains and buses, and on long walks…

-The novels are all written by physician-writer IC Blackman, who began to write fiction in 2007 after embarking on a career break from working as a consultant in general internal and geriatric medicine.
+The novels are written by physician-writer Iva C. Blackman, who began to write fiction in 2007.
+Her former role was that of a consultant/attending physician and geriatrician.
 Her career in medicine began in 1989.
-The Dried Ink concept was born from the constant writing of medical histories at the bedside with a fountain pen, which would smudge and blot irritatingly – but she refused to use the inelegant biro.
-The rubber stamp motif on her website is a tribute to the use of a giant rubber stamp (needing its own bag), which Blackman lugged constantly throughout her career in many hospitals in the UK.
-She also went by the name of The Mighty Stamp to sing her witty calypsos.
+The rubber stamp motif on her website is a tribute to the use of a giant rubber stamp (needing its own bag), which she lugged constantly throughout her career in many hospitals throughout the UK.

 IC Blackman has lived in Trinidad, Jamaica, Nigeria, the USA and the UK, where she now resides.

 Her cartoons – Afrofish, Moxie! and Friends, and Mosely P. Oglethorpe – Day ‘N’ Night – feature in Gigatoons and are an extra treat for Dried Ink’s visitors.
 The cartoons/comic strips are lightly satirical and some are an extension of the themes explored in her novels.
 Gigatoons’ other main emphasis is health.

 It’s all about spilling the ink and creating magic.
 It’s all about an intrepid journey with some books, a blog, and yes, Gigatoons.